top of page

 Ma Costa is a character who feels distinct in the book but has only a little page/screen-time or much to do.
 Unlike Roger though she's not really a plot piece, she's a supporting character.
 But her presence is felt in the book in the kinds of ways that are swiftly lost on screen.

 Making the latter moment Ma Costa's for the series was a rare great move, an honest-to-goodness improvement upon the book.
 It means it's a character with her own place and stake in that story who is telling it.
-It makes it emotional instead of purely expository.
+It makes the delivery of the information emotional instead of purely expository.

 But like any of the positive notes I have on the series, it comes with the caveat that I'm perpetually frustrated by the fact that this series doesn't seem to notice when the changes it has made open up new interesting possibilities.
 It always reverts immediately to book form and leaves these possibilities hanging.

-What comes up with the series' version of the maternity conversation is a much stronger sense than in the book of Ma Costa's status as Lyra's other mother, the woman who in contrast to Mrs. Coulter nurtured and defended the infant Lyra, and who has carried on caring about her and keeping an eye out for her even when she was no longer in her custody.
-I wish they'd done more with the sense of Ma Costa as a foil and an adversary to Mrs. Coulter; of how she presents a a contrasting model of adult womanhood to Lyra.
+What comes up with the series' version of the maternity conversation is a much stronger sense than in the book of Ma Costa's status as Lyra's other mother, the woman who in contrast to Mrs. Coulter nurtured and defended the infant Lyra, and who has carried on caring about her and keeping an eye out for her even when she no longer had custody.
+I wish they'd done more with the sense of Ma Costa as a foil and an adversary to Mrs. Coulter; of how she presents a contrasting model of motherhood and of adult womanhood to Lyra.

 The casting of Anne-Marie Duff makes Ma Costa rather more of a snack than one imagines her in the book, and it makes me think that it would have been interesting to see a past affair hinted at between her and Lord Asriel.
 After all, we know the two actors concerned have chemistry...